 - A fee-for-service plan gives the most flexibility, but you pay more in terms of money and time (such as time spent doing paperwork).

-- With a managed care plan, you pay less, but you have fewer choices.
+- With an HMO, you pay less, but you have fewer choices.

 - With a preferred provider organization, you can leave your options open and balance flexibility and cost each time you make a health care decision.